 You will need a laptop, desktop or Windows tablet.
 If you use a tablet, a mouse and keyboard will make operating the ADCP software much easier.
 A second computer screen is helpful for the Zoom sessions, but not essential.

-We will use Zoom for the interactive online learning.
+We will use Zoom for interactive online learning.
 You do not need a Zoom account to join.
-Please check if your device is compatible with Zoom and if you can download the mini Zoom programme here: https://ukri.zoom.us/test
+Please check if your device is compatible with Zoom and if you can download the small Zoom programme here: https://ukri.zoom.us/test

 We list a number of guidance documents on how to use Zoom on our FAQ page.
 We will also explain all Zoom functions at the start of the course.

 Nick Everard, Senior Hydrometric Scientist, UK Centre for Ecology & Hydrology

 Nick has been an internationally renowned expert on ADCP technology for over 15 years.
 He has successfully delivered training courses on river monitoring with ADCPs for over 10 years.
 Nick’s expertise covers all models of ADCP from both of the market-leading suppliers.
 Nick is able to provide all the skills and understanding needed for effective operational river flow monitoring.

 Stephen Turner, Hydrologist, UKCEH

 - Monitoring agencies such as the Environment Agency, Natural Resources Wales and SEPA